British MPs Set To Finally Seal Brexit Deal - UrduPoint

 The Brexit deal covers separation issues such as EU citizens' rights and Britain's financial settlement, and sets out an 11-month transition period in which to agree a wider partnership.

-Brussels warns the current deadline of December 31 is extremely tight, and has given London the option to ask for more time.
+Brussels warns the current deadline of December 31 this year is extremely tight, and has given London the option to ask for more time.

 But Johnson insists there will be no extension of the transition period, saying that Britain must be free of EU rules as soon as possible.